cyann/svg2any/README.md

 ```

 ### 2. Build the apps
+> Notes:
-> Note: to help build universal apps, the `librsvg` and `oxipng` compiled binaries for x86_64 (Intel) and arm64 (Apple Silicon since M1) are present in this repository.
+> - to help build universal apps, the `librsvg` and `oxipng` compiled binaries for x86_64 (Intel) and arm64 (Apple Silicon since M1) are present in this repository.
 To build these on your own, see below.
+> - the build script optimizes the NIB in the bundles with the `optimize-nib` parameter.
+This requires Xcode to be installed and configured.

 Build the apps with Platypus:
 ```sh